slythx/bufferoverflow/vulnserver/README.md

 ![HELP_cmd](https://github.com/slythx/bufferoverflow/blob/master/vulnserver/img/HELP_command.png)

->We can use these command to test if the target is vulnerable to bufferoverflow. \
+>We can use these commands to test if the target is vulnerable to bufferoverflow. \
 >We will try use **STATS** but **spoiler alert, **TRUN** is the correct payload command for this exercise.

 3. We will create files with payload and try if the target machine is vulnerable to bufferoverflow.
-Create a filed called '[stats.spk](https://github.com/slythx/bufferoverflow/blob/master/vulnserver/stats.spk)' and ‘[trun.spk](https://github.com/slythx/bufferoverflow/blob/master/vulnserver/trun.spk)’
+Create a file called '[stats.spk](https://github.com/slythx/bufferoverflow/blob/master/vulnserver/stats.spk)' and ‘[trun.spk](https://github.com/slythx/bufferoverflow/blob/master/vulnserver/trun.spk)’

 >stats.spk